All different kids of cheese are explained, and how they are best served. From slicing and eating it with crackers or baking, they’re great.

 Want JUST the goodness coated with a little crunchy coating?
 Try air fryer cheese curds sometime, OH MY.

 Since there are so many options, it’s hard to say what is the most popular.
 Here are a few that I think would be at the top of everyone’s list:

 This is most commonly thought of as what you put on pizza but there are so many more possibilities.
-Air fryer frozen mozzarella sticks are a favorite snack around here, and it’s great inside baked potatoes too.
+Air fryer frozen mozzarella sticks or homemade air fryer mozzarella sticks are a favorite snack around here.
+It’s great inside baked potatoes too.

 I use this for just about everything.
 From things like our crack chicken dip to baked into desserts, this very soft variety is a great way to make a creamy dish fast.
 It’s also really good to add on celery and eat as a snack, too.

 People love shredded cheddar for salads and sandwiches.
 Let’s not forget adding some with mozzarella to your smoked pizza too though.
 Cheddar comes in more bold choices like sharp but also medium which has a milder flavor.

 Sliced and served with fresh apples is a really great snack idea for the kids, too.
 Most commonly shredded, it is an easy to take on the go if you’re camping or hiking.
 Here are a few more ideas using this type;